Who is Moula?

 Who do we collect personal information from?

-Moula collects personal information from people who are potential customers (i.e. borrowers), from referrers under our referral program, and from other people who are connected to its operations and activities.
+Moula collects personal information from people who are customers or potential customers (i.e. borrowers), from referrers and merchants under our referral program, finance brokers, and from other people who are connected to its operations and activities.

 Please note that how we handle the credit and credit eligibility information that we collect is set out in our Credit Policy.